 The start of fall may signal the gardening season is coming to a close, but it’s not over yet!
 There is still plenty of time to enjoy colorful flowers and foliage, or even sprinkle in some new perennials and shrubs before winter arrives.
 Even with cold temperatures approaching, the soil remains warm for much longer, which gives your new plants time to grow roots and establish in your garden.
 In some areas, planting in the fall is more favorable than planting in spring!
-So grab your sweater, shovel, and a few (or more) great plants.
-We’ll spell out everything you need to keep your garden flourishing for the rest of the season.
+So grab your sweater, shovel, and a few (or more) great plants and get some stellar fall garden ideas.
+We’ll spell out everything you need to keep your fall garden flowers flourishing for the rest of the season.

 How Cold is Too Cold to Plant?

 Worried whether your plants will establish before winter?
 You actually have more time than you think!
 While the gardening season for annuals typically ends around the first frost, perennials and shrubs continue to grow (especially belowground) until the hard frost.
 The first frost occurs when air temperatures dip below 32° Fahrenheit, but hard frost is when the ground and air both freeze.